 In November 2020, New Focus Recordings releases a recording of Lee’s 45-minute work Through the Mangrove Tunnels, performed by the JACK Quartet, pianist Steven Beck, and drummer Russell Lacy.
 Recorded at Duke University in 2018, the piece is inspired by the history and Lee's personal memories of Weedon Island, a nature preserve Lee grew up exploring in Florida.

-Notable honors include two ASCAP Morton Gould Young Composer Awards, a 2016 Charles Ives Scholarship from the American Academy of Arts and Letters, winner of the 2016-17 Symphony In C Young Composer’s Composition, the grand prize in the 2015 PARMA Student Composer Competition, and the Gustav Klemm Award in Composition from the Peabody Institute.
-Lee has been named the Atlanta Symphony Youth Orchestra's Composer in Residence for the 2019-2020 season.
+Honors include a Charles Ives Scholarship from the American Academy of Arts and Letters, two ASCAP Morton Gould Young Composer Awards, winner of the Symphony In C Young Composer’s Competition, the Grand Prize in the 2015 PARMA Student Composer Competition, and the Gustav Klemm Award in Composition from the Peabody Institute.
+In 2020, Lee received fellowships from the Hermitage Artist Retreat and the Copland House’s CULTIVATE program.

 Active as a music educator, Lee is currently Assistant Professor of Composition at the University of Florida School of Music, and has previously worked as a Lecturer at the University of North Carolina at Greensboro and an Instructor at Duke University.
 Lee earned a PhD in Composition at Duke University, and also holds degrees from the Peabody Institute and Vanderbilt University.